SerenityXD/Airgap_Bootc/README.md

 - `--packages` or `-p`: Specify which packages to fetch (default: all)
   - Options: `all`, or comma-separated: `vscode,nvidia,docker-desktop,rpmfusion,winehq`
 - `--skip-existing` or `-s`: Skip downloading packages that already exist (default: true)
+- `--iso-name NAME`: Custom filename for the output ISO (default: install.iso)
+  - Note: If sudo password is required, manual commands will be provided for rename

 Manual step‑by‑step commands and notes are in `bootc_ostree/README.md`.

 ## Build Pipeline Overview

 0) (Optional) Fetch offline packages if `--fetch-offline` is specified
-1) Build the bootc system image via Podman
+1) Build the bootc system image via Podman (with build time tracking)
 2) Export to an OCI archive (rootless → rootful bridge)
 3) Load into rootful Podman
 4) Use `bootc-image-builder` to compose an installer ISO (Btrfs rootfs)
 5) Verify ISO under `bootc_ostree/output/bootiso/install.iso`
+6) (Optional) Rename ISO if `--iso-name` is specified

+The build script displays elapsed time for each step and total build duration in HH:MM:SS format.

 ## Artifacts and Disk Usage